openshift/lightspeed-service/README.md

 A Helm chart is available for installing the service in OpenShift.

+Before installing the chart, you must configure the `auth.key` parameter in the [Values](helm/values.yaml) file

 To install the chart with the release name `ols-release` in the namespace `ols`:

 ```shell